jocodev1/react-firebase-auth-template/README.md

 This template was created so that you can quickly generate react projects with firebase authentication pre-configured.
 It consists of protected / unprotected routes and automatically handles auth redirection out of the box.

+_This template was copied from an existing project I created and new tests have to be written._

 ## Available Scripts

 In the project directory, you can run: